 I also left the tray in there.

-Once the jars cooled a bit and the milk warmed a bit and the difference in their temperature is not too great, we can fill the sanitized jars with milk.
+Once the jars cooled a bit and the milk warmed a bit and the difference in their temperature is not too great, I fill the sanitized jars with milk.

 Make sure to leave 1/2’’ headspace.